 As a newly-engaged lifestyle blogger, I’ve been trying to decide how much to write about my wedding plans, especially when I know it won’t appeal to lots of you.
 I’ve thought long and hard about it, and at one stage decided not to write about it at all.
 But then it occurred to me – this blog is a lifestyle blog.
 An online scrapbook documenting my highs, lows, likes, dislikes and everything in between.
 And this wedding is part of my life.
 Decision made.

 So I will be blogging from time to time about the wedding, but I promise not to ostracise you all with endless monologues about colour schemes, dress beading and first dance options.
 As the least wedding-y person ever, I’d like to take you on this little journey with me and welcome your thoughts and ideas (aka HELP!).
 For starters I’ve almost fallen at the first hurdle with my choice of engagement ring.
 Solitaire diamond?
 Clusters?
 Yellow gold?
 Platinum?
 Sapphires?
 Rubies?
 Old?
 New?
-I thought I was set on an old ring until I discovered the Vashi engagement rings collection online.
+I thought I was set on an old ring until I discovered Vashi online.
 I’ve been having to restrain my little magpie eyes from wanting the shiniest, prettiest thing I can find without thinking it through.
 Hopefully all this will be just another mini life adventure.
 Be patient with me!